ImKindaOkAtCoding/Anime-Script/README.md

     Mostly Eye Candy.

  # Usage And Install.
-    To Install And Use Anime Script Follow These Instructions:
-   # Download
+    1. Download
         To download the script go to the releases page and grab the latest version.
-  # Install
-   # Navigate to the folder containing the release
-            Open Your Terminal And cd to the location of the script which you downloaded from releases.
+    2. Navigate to the folder containing the release Open Your Terminal And cd to the location of the script which you downloaded from releases.
-   # Run The Script
+    3. Run The Script
             When you have navigated the folder containing the release you downloaded, and type in the terminal:
             ./"File Name"